Sidewalk Labs: Investments and portfolio companies

-Sidewalk Labs invests in and incubates companies which develop tools that can support Sidewalk Labs initiatives and scale to cities around the world.
+Sidewalk Labs invested in and incubated companies which developed tools that could support Sidewalk Labs initiatives and scale to cities around the world.

 Intersection and Link

 In June 2015, Sidewalk Labs led a group of investors in the acquisition of Control Group and Titan forming a new company called Intersection.
 Intersection works in cities and public spaces to offer internet connectivity, information, and content.